stormpath/stormpath.js/README.md

 bower install stormpath.js
 ````

-You may also install this module via NPM and require it in your [Browerified](http://browserify.org) application:
+You may also install this module via NPM and require it in your [Browserify](http://browserify.org) application:

 ````bash
 npm install stormpath.js
 ````

-In the near future we will provide this library through our CDN.

 ### Initialization

-To initialize a Stormpath Client which will be used for all API communication, simply create a new instance and pass a callback function:
+To initialize a Stormpath Client which will be used for all API communication,
+simply create a new instance and pass a callback function:

 ````javascript
 $(document).ready(function(){